Get A Master's In Conservation Technology

 Students can earn credit for participation in summer field courses in Puerto Rico, the Galapagos, the Peruvian Andes and Amazon, and the Pacific Northwest.
 This complete immersion, from reading about science to experiencing it, gives students a new and life-changing perspective on the impact conservation technologists can have around the world.

 “How Will A Master's Degree Benefit My Conservation Technology Career? ”

 Florida Tech has educated NASA scientists, CEOs of Fortune 500 companies and highly decorated military generals.
 Graduates with a master's in Conservation Technology from Florida Tech are well prepared for leadership positions.
 Graduates of our program in Conservation Technology work in commercial enterprises and government agencies, doing scientific research and analysis related to conservation, biology or ecology.
 Careers are also available at research-based non-governmental organizations, zoos and aquariums, and municipal, county, state, and federal agencies such as the U.S. Environmental Protection Agency, the U.S. Army Corps of Engineers and the St. Johns Water Management District.

 The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the Labor Bureau, job growth for conservation scientists is projected to grow three percent through 2022, while employment of wildlife biologists projected to grow is projected to grow five percent.
-During the same time period environmental scientists and specialists can expect 15 percent job growth.
+According to the Labor Bureau, jobs for conservation scientists are projected to grow three percent through 2022, while employment of wildlife biologists is projected to grow five percent.
+During the same time period, environmental scientists and specialists can expect 15 percent job growth.

 According to the Labor Bureau, careers related to conservation and ecology include: